kiivihal/open-europeana/docs/getting-started.markdown

 	TODO rewrite documentation to reflect changes after refactor (11-12-2009) -->

 This document shows you how to setup your local development environment to start developing on the Europeana Prototype.
-If you want to deploy the Europeana Prototype on a server environment, consult `deploy.md`.
+If you want to deploy the Europeana Prototype on a server environment, consult `deploy.markdown`.

 ## Requirements: